 Case Study: The Importance of Proper Formalities

-In our case study, the individual’s step mom passed away and left property to their dad.
+In this case study, the individual’s step-mother passed away and left property to their dad.
 The title needed to be transferred in their dad’s name through a probated will, but the original will was lost in a fire and only a video will existed.
-The video will could be used as evidence of the step mom’s intentions, but it is important to determine if all the necessary requirements for a video will were met in order to be admitted to probate.
+The video will could be used as evidence of the step-mother’s intentions, but it is important to determine if all the necessary requirements for a video will were met in order to be admitted to probate.

 If the video will does not meet the requirements under Texas law, the estate would be considered intestate and the property would pass to the step mom’s closest living relatives according to the laws of intestacy.